vthivierge/vthivierge.github.io/_pages/about.md

 <img align="right" src="https://vthivierge.github.io/images/vincent1.jpg" alt="Photo" style="width: 325px; border-radius: 10px; padding: 8px 8px 8px 8px"/>

 I am an environmental economics researcher studying climate, and air pollution policies.
 I am a S.V.
-Ciriacy-Wantrup Postdoctoral Fellow at UC Berkeley, and in Fall 2024 I will be joining the University of Ottawa's Department of Economics, and the Institute of the Environment as an Assistant Professor.
+Ciriacy-Wantrup Postdoctoral Fellow at UC Berkeley, and I will be joining the University of Ottawa's Department of Economics, and the Institute of the Environment as an Assistant Professor.

 I study the efficiency, effectiveness, and equity consequences of environmental policies to cut global and local air pollutants.
 Ongoing projects examine the allocative efficiency changes of air pollution cap-and-trade markets, the effectiveness of carbon tariffs in reducing carbon leakage, and the air pollution and health effects of decarbonization pathways in the oil and gas sector.